troglobit/uftpd/README.md

 ===========================
 [![Travis Status]][Travis] [![Coverity Status]][Coverity Scan]

-uftpd is a true UNIX FTP/TFTP daemon, it serves files, and nothing else.
+uftpd is a UNIX daemon with sane built-in defaults.

-If the host system has an `ftp` user, its `$HOME` is used to serve files.
-The FTP and TFTP ports are read from `/etc/services`.
-If anything is missing uftpd falls back to a set of sane defaults.

 It just works.

 Features